sisinflab/IR-RS-with-LLM-survey/analysis/README.md

 The bars represent the raw count of papers published in a given year.
 The lines represent the Normalized Citation Score, a metric designed to measure scholarly impact while mitigating the inherent advantage of older papers.
 The score for a given year is the sum of the normalized scores of all papers published in that year.
 The formula is detailed [here](../README.md#normalized-citation-score).

+### Key Insights and Interpretation

+The data reveals a compelling *tri-partite* era in the adoption and impact of LLM-centric approaches, with both fields following a remarkably similar trajectory, albeit with RS often anticipating trends by approximately a year.

+**The Foundational Era (Pre-2021)**: In this early period, the number of publications in both IR and RS was relatively low, representing the nascent exploration of the paradigm.
+A key observation is the significant peak in the normalized citation score for RS papers from *2019*.
+This indicates that this year was particularly beneficial for producing foundational works in the recommender systems domain.
+These early papers, while few in number, have had a lasting and significant impact, a trend that is even more pronounced in the raw citation data available in the [/supplement](../supplement) directory.

+**The Acceleration Era (2021-2023)**: This period marks a clear acceleration in the number of papers being published in both fields, signaling a growing interest and validation of the LLM-based approach.
+The scale of the bars confirms a quantitatively larger research output in the RS community compared to IR.
+During these years, the normalized citation scores for RS papers begin a steep ascent, demonstrating that the work from this period was quickly recognized as impactful.
+In contrast, the citation impact for IR papers remained relatively low, preceding a dramatic increase in the subsequent period.
+This suggests that the RS community anticipated the wave of high-impact research by about a year.

+**The *Consecration* Era (2024-Present)**: The years *2024* and *2025* represent the most prosperous period for both fields.
+Publication volume reaches its peak, confirming that LLM-centric solutions have become the mainstream, dominant paradigm.
+Both IR and RS show a dramatic spike in their normalized citation scores.
+This synchronized peak consecrates the modern LLM era, demonstrating that the most recent work in both communities is seen as highly valuable and is attracting immediate and significant scholarly attention.

 ## Distribution of Publications Across Taxonomy Subtopics

 This figure presents a static snapshot of the total research output, distributed across the taxonomy categories for both IR and RS.
 The bar plots allow for a direct comparison of where the research community has invested its efforts, revealing a clear story of historical divergence and modern convergence.